prkvw/prkvw.github.io/README.md

 👨‍💻 [A List NFT Marketplace ](https://a-list-4k4bs0nh1-prkvw.vercel.app/)
 -  A List digital marketplace.
-React web app live on polygon main net
+React web app deployed on polygon main net.

--  anft Subgraph.
+-  Created a Subgraph tracking events from an nft smart contract.

 - Built a Business Dashboard MVP, with sales and distributed inventory tracking features.

-- Contributed in group project Dapp Swaptel at ETHAccra Hackathon,  a non-custodial mobile-money token wallet.
+- Contributed in Swaptel at ETHAccra Hackathon,  a non-custodial mobile-money token wallet.